zjppdozen/Yuexuan_page2/content/_index.md

           location: University of Wisconsin-Madison
           date_start: '2022-07-01'
           date_end: '2022-03-31'
           description: Dissertation work.
 Two-stage analyses.
 Using longitudinal data, the stage one analysis explored how self-reported socioeconomic status can modify the genetic propensity on later life cognition decline.
-The second stage two analysis leveraged a natural experimental framework.
-It examined whether and how economic conditions during the critical period can modify the genetic propensity of AD on later life cognition decline using longitudinal questionnaire data, state-level macroeconomic indicators, and geographical data.
+The second stage analysis leveraged a natural experimental framework.
+It examined whether and how economic conditions during the critical period can modify the genetic propensity of AD on later life cognition decline using longitudinal questionnaire data, state-level macroeconomic administrative indicators, and geographical data.
         - title: Mid-to-Late Life Healthy Lifestyle Modifies Genetic Risk for Longitudinal Cognitive Aging among Asymptomatic Individuals from the Wisconsin Registry for Alzheimer’s Prevention
           company: With Corinne Engelman and Jason Fletcher
           company_url: ''